Guide to SEO

 - You could ask for a CMS to be added to your website for a fee

-- If your website is looking a little dated, it might be worth considering having a new website designed and developed with a CMS, as the costs should not differ greatly.
-If your website no longer functions or looks the way you want it to, creating a new site is a great way to start an SEO campaign with website structure, usability and user experience as a main factor.
+- If your website is a little dated, no longer functions or doesn’t have quite the right look anymore, it might be worth considering a new design; one that’s developed with a CMS.
+It’s a great way to start an SEO campaign with website structure, usability and user experience in mind

 So there you go!
 SEO in a nutshell

 We hope this guide’s been helpful and given you a good foundation to get the SEO ball rolling.